singularity-data/risingwave-docs/docs/sql/commands/sql-explain.md

            BatchScan { table: person, columns: [id, name, city, state] }
 ```

-Use this query to see the execution plan of a `CREATE MATERIALIZED VIEW` query.
+Use this statement to see the execution plan of a `CREATE MATERIALIZED VIEW` statement.

 ```sql
 EXPLAIN CREATE MATERIALIZED VIEW nexmark_q3 AS